PhilippeMonteil/Exploring.WPF/Doc/Essentials/WPF.Essentials.LogicalResources.md

     public object FindResource (object resourceKey);

-Resource keys are not necessarily strings.
+**Resource keys are not necessarily strings, cf ResourceKey class.**

 For instance, styles for controls at the theme level are deliberately keyed to the Type of the control, and application or page styles for controls typically use this same key convention.

 ### [FrameworkElement.TryFindResource](https://learn.microsoft.com/en-us/dotnet/api/system.windows.frameworkelement.tryfindresource?view=windowsdesktop-7.0)